WowOpenBox/WowOpenBox/README.md

    - For applications that do not support mouse events through PostMessage, uncheck "Mouse broadcast: message mode" in the Options menu.
 - **Key broadcasting** when turned on, with exclusions (e.g W A S D for movement from main window)
    - Some applications/games do not accept PostMessage as a way to get input keys and you need to use OMB 5.2.7 with RoundRobin instead.
+- **Multi-PC** broadcasting: Select "Listen for other OMB connections" in the options menu on the main computer.
+Select "Connect to..." in the File menu on the other computers, type the main computer's name.
+On the main computer, accept the connection request from the other computers.
 - Secure text (password) broadcasting option (can also broadcast slash commands, etc)
 - Many additional options to switch which window your keys are going to:
   - Swap windows with hotkeys.